2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/PredatorFiles/status/1279734884852891648

-### Unknown officers tear gas and shoot at protestors | July 5th
+### Unknown officers tear gas and shoot at protesters | July 5th

 A small group of officers is gathered on the sidewalk.
-Protestors have been referring to them habitually as an "unnamed Federal Terrorist militia."
-Protestors begin shouting at the group and approaching them.
-They respond by throwing tear gas and shooting at protestors.
+Protesters have been referring to them habitually as an "unnamed Federal Terrorist militia."
+Protesters begin shouting at the group and approaching them.
+They respond by throwing tear gas and shooting at protesters.

 tags: tear-gas, shoot, projectile, protester